Disney Throwback

 XZRF Rockin’ Rollerdome – Pleasure Island’s legend states this was originally known as Building X. Merriweather was a UFO enthusiast and this building held his experimental “X-Thing”.
 The “X-Thing” was a super-ambitious aricraft that could harness the power of wind.
 Designed by Merriweather himself and flown only once, the test flight of the “X-Thing” is cloaked in mystery!

-More on Kait Around The Kingdom: Year of A Million Dreams
+More on Kait Around The Kingdom: Mardi Gras Celebrations Shake Up Disney Springs

 The XZRD Rockin’ Rollerdome was a two story club that featured a dance club on the first floor and a roller rink directly above on the second floor!
 The club’s DJ was suspended from the ceiling and cast members were also on skates serving drinks to guest.
 As you can probably imagine, the rollerskating didn’t last long — it was a HUGE liability issue for Disney, I’m sure!
 In less than a year, XZRD Rockin’ Rollerdome was reincarnated into the Rock N Roll Beach Club.
 Rock N Roll Beach Club featured live local cover bands until it eventually closed on February 2, 2008, about 7 months before Pleasure Island’s closure.
 It was replaced by Paridiso 37, a restaurant that is still open in Disney Springs.